Generating photons from vacuum with counter rotating wave interaction: The pruning greedy algorithm

-Besides, our algorithm is used to investigate the optimal quantum control problem discretely, which indicates that the pulse duration $\delta t$ must be small enough to ensure the convergence of the numerical results to their continuous limits.
-In Fig.~\ref{fig:PGA}, we show the maximum photon number $N^{\rm{max}}_{\rm{ph}}$ obtained by PGA with $\delta t = 0.1/\omega_{c}$ and $\delta t = 0.2/\omega_{c}$ as a function of the evolution time $T$.
-We find that two curves obtained with different $\delta t$ agree well with each other which implies that $\delta t = 0.2/\omega_{c}$ in our manuscript is sufficient to guarantee the convergence of our numerical results.
+Our algorithm discretizes the optimal quantum control problem.
+To ensure convergence to the continuous-time limit, the pulse duration $\delta t$ must be sufficiently small.
+Fig.~\ref{fig:PGA} shows the maximum photon number $N^{\rm{max}}_{\rm{ph}}$ obtained by PGA with $\delta t = 0.1/\omega_{c}$ and $\delta t = 0.2/\omega_{c}$ as a function of the evolution time $T$.
+The two curves are in good agreement, confirming the convergence of our results.